 Gene joined the firm in 2001 and qualified in 2003.
 He was appointed a partner in 2010.
-He specialises in consumer law, product liability and data protection claims mainly brought as group claims/ multi-party actions.
-Gene has particular expertise in consumer law and clinical trials.
+Gene became joint head of human rights in 2023.

 Historically, Gene represented over 200 British military veterans exposed to chemical warfare agents, allegedly without their informed consent, at the Porton Down military laboratories from the 1940s -1980s.